 Somerset home prices are not only among the most expensive in Colorado, but Somerset real estate also consistently ranks among the most expensive in America.

-When you are in Somerset, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Somerset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Somerset is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Somerset who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Somerset is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Somerset is a town of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Somerset who work in office and administrative support (53.16%), computer science and math (46.84%), and sales jobs (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Somerset has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Somerset has few renters and college students.
 But the biggest reason it is quieter in Somerset than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Somerset may be for you.